cverges1/pizza-store/README.md

 1. Navigate to the application root directory in the terminal
 2. Run `npm run develop` to start the development server

+### Usage Testing

+- To test React Components navigate to the client folder `cd client` and run `npm test`.

-For testing API endpoints use tools like [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/) or any API testing tool of your choice.
+- For testing API endpoints use tools like [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/) or any API testing tool of your choice.